BUTTONS' Bold AI Strategy And Vision For The Future Of Intelligent Luxury - Beyond Hali - Announced At Web Summit 2024

+(MENAFN- GlobeNewsWire - Nasdaq) The launch of HALI and the brand's newly developed product line-up not only highlight BUTTONS' profound expertise and innovation in AI technology but also serve as a testament to the brand's unwavering confidence and ambitious vision for the future of intelligent luxury.

-LISBON, PORTUGAL, November 14, 2024 /EINPresswire / -- At Web Summit 2024, BUTTONS announces its newest powerful exclusive AI agent - HALI, a companion for future life, kicking off a new era of this luxury-tech brand origin from Los Angeles.
+Lisbon, Portugal, Nov.
+14, 2024 (GLOBE NEWSWIRE) -- At Web Summit 2024, BUTTONS announces its newest powerful exclusive AI agent - HALI, a companion for future life, kicking off a new era of this luxury-tech brand origin from Los Angeles.
 The founder of BUTTONS - Victor AI, showcases the new series of innovative products line-up to the world, marking a revolutionary step forward for BUTTONS in the field of intelligent luxury.

 THE BEYOND, ACCESSIBLE WITH HALI.